madetech/blog/posts/defensive_programming.md

 ### Readability

 Defensive programming makes much harder to read the actual logic of the code.
-The checks themselves are taking a lot of space on every part of the program and it might become complicated to figure out what was the actual goal the programmer had in mind when writing the functions.
+The checks themselves are taking a lot of space on every part of the program and it might become complicated to figure out what was the actual goal the programmer had in mind when writing the function
+It makes it also more difficult for other team members to dig into the code to figure out how the code works.

+## Conclusion

+Defensive programming is far from a new concept, the C standard library is full of NULL checks, overflow and memory checks on almost every function.
+While this concept can be useful at a lower level to detect major errors, preventing the program to crash can sometimes only mean allowing the program continue to malfunction, which can lead to wrong results.